lynkos/simple-mpi/README.md

 # Details
+Each process:
-Each process (1) tests its share of the cases and (2) keeps a running total.
+1. Tests its share of the cases
+2. Keeps a running total

+Before it finishes, the process prints out:
+1. Its ID number
-Before it finishes, it prints out (1) its ID number and (2) count of primes that it found.
+2. Count of primes that it found

-The master process ends after printing (1) the total number of primes between 1 and `MAX_CONST` inclusive, and (2) the total amount of time taken to find all the primes.
+Master process ends after printing:
+1. Total number of primes between 1 and `MAX_CONST` inclusive
+2. Total amount of time taken to find all the primes